khrykin/StrategrDesktop/README.md

 - [ ] Android

 ## Contributing
-PR's or any help and suggestions are aprreciated!
+PR's or any help and suggestions are appreciated!